Cricket fighting: Flight and anger

 Crickets fights are arranged according to weight class.
 In a fighting container, handlers stimulate their cricket's antennae using a straw stick, causing the crickets to become aggressive.
 When both crickets are sufficiently agitated, a divider separating the pair will be lifted, and the two crickets will begin the match.
 The loser is the cricket that first begins avoiding contact, runs away from battle, stops chirping, or jumps out of the fighting container.

 Studies done indicate that the sense of "flying" encourages a cricket's fighting spirit.
 In one such study, a losing cricket put back into the ring will only go back to fight one out of ten times.
 If crickets are shaken and thrown in the air repeatedly, they will fight again six out of ten times.

 Tournaments

+The National Cricket Fighting Championships are a two-day event held annually in Beijing, following regional competitions at 25 locations around China.
+At the national event, each contestant is allowed 35 insects, each weighed and labelled before the event.

 The Yu Sheng Cup, another national cricket fighting tournament, is held annually outside the Xilai Ranch in Lühua during the National Day holiday in early October, with a purse of 10 000 rmb.